TRACE: Capability-Targeted Agentic Training: Introduction

-Figure \ref{fig:framework_overview} shows an overview of \tool{}, which consists of four steps.
+Figure~\ref{fig:framework_overview} shows an overview of \tool{}, which consists of four steps.
 In step 1, the base agent generates rollouts in the target environment, and an LLM-based analysis agent contrasts successful and failed trajectories to identify capabilities that meaningfully distinguish the two, ranking them by failure coverage.
 In step 2, for each retained capability, an LLM-based generation agent uses the capability description and corresponding failed trajectories to construct a synthetic environment that isolates the missing capability while preserving the target environment's interface, such as its tool schemas, interaction protocol, and output format.
 Task instances are procedurally generated from random seeds, and whether the capability is exercised is verified automatically from tool arguments, state changes, or final outputs.
 In step 3, we train a LoRA adapter on each capability-specific synthetic environment using RL.
-In step 4, we use the base model itself to classify which capability is necessary for a task from natural-language descriptions, activating only the selected adapter for generation.
+In step 4, we train a Mixture-of-Experts (MoE)~\citep{shazeer2017outrageouslylargeneuralnetworks} model over the capability adapters.

 Our contributions are as follows: